pawelptak/clip-yt/README.md

 - Build and run the solution.

 ### Linux Docker
-- Build and run from Visual Studio using the Dockerfile
+- Build and run from Visual Studio using the Dockerfile.

 ## Usage
 - Paste the URL address of a YouTube video.